Optimizing for Local Search

 What is local search?

 Local search is the use of special search engines that allow users to find what they are looking for in geographical proximity to them.
-These engines submit geographically constrained queries against a database of local businesses.
+For instance, when a user types a query such as “restaurants near me”, these search engines submit a geographically constrained query against a database of local businesses.

 Why optimize my site for local search?

-Google has told us that 73 percent of all online activity is related to local searches.
+According to Google, 73 percent of all online activity is related to local searches.
 Customers use local search to learn a variety of things about the businesses in their area, from reading reviews to comparing prices.
-Failing to prepare for these customers can result in losing a large number of potential customers.
+Failing to prepare for these customers can result in losing many potential clients.

 What do local customers want to see?